-NOTE: If you are filing electronically, you may submit supplemental schedules that are not pre-programmed into your software in one of two ways:
+NOTE: You may submit supplemental schedules that are not pre-programmed into your electronic filing software in one of two ways:

-- Submitting them electronically in .pdf format along with your electronic return, or - 2.
+- 1. Submitting them electronically in .pdf format along with your electronic return, or - 2.
 Mailing them to the Department with a Form W-RA, Required Attachments for Electronic Filing.